Docs

 The scan engine

 The scan engine is the heart of the product.
-It is implemented as a pipeline of independent analysers that each take the disassembled binary as input and emit a list of candidate findings.
+It is implemented as a pipeline of independent analysers that each take the parsed source as input and emit a list of candidate findings.
 The aggregator then deduplicates, ranks, and triages those candidates into the final report.

 Analysers